shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/fulfilling-a-proposed-campaign.md

 **Detailed Path**:

 - There are two ways to access availability data in yield analytics.
 The best path depends on if the proposed products are rate card or custom products.
-The same data for either scenario is available through the API, and through yield analytics’ various OMS plugin
+The same data for either scenario is available through the API, and through yield analytics’ various OMS plugin.

 - If the proposed products are rate card products (meaning they are predefined in yield analytics and have history), then it’s often easiest to pull a report from Analyzer.
 You would set:
   - Product as your primary dimension.